These are some ways you can get started saving water at home:

 Fight the Grease Monster!

 You need to Defend Your Drains from another major threat to sewer overflow, FOG – Fats, Oils, and Grease – from cooking that form large blockages in pipes.
-To prevent this from happening, DWU started the Cease the Grease program to encourage residents to collect FOG in sealable containers and throw it away, or better yet, recycle it.
+To prevent this from happening, DWU started the Cease the Grease program (now a part of the Defend Your Drains program) to encourage residents to collect “FOG” in sealable containers and throw it away, or better yet, recycle it.
 You can collect cooking oil in a sealed plastic container and take it to any of the Cease the Grease drop-off locations.
 It is mixed with solids left over from the wastewater treatment process, and then it is all converted into methane gas, or biogas, that is used at the Southside Wastewater Treatment Plant to make electricity.
 The electricity helps DWU clean wastewater and it reduces Southsides’s energy usage by 60%.
 By recycling more cooking oil, we can produce even more electricity, and make Southside energy independent.

 Do your part to help the City fight illegal dumping!